98emre/Film-API/README.md

 The application will run on port 8080 by default.
 If another port would be desired, this can be set in the application.properties file.

-When the application is running you can use Swagger for testing the API [Swagger URL](http://localhost:8080/swagger-ui/index.html#/)
+When the application is running you can use [Swagger](http://localhost:8080/swagger-ui/index.html#/) for testing the API.

 ### API Endpoints